gapd-data-lab/batidas-app/instructions_for_app_batidas.md

      - Applies relative weights to each food type (`TIPO`) as provided by the user.
      - Calculates the adjusted planned amount (`PESO AJUSTADO`).
      - Groups the data by 'COD.
 BATIDA' and calculates the weighted average of the differences.
+     - **Includes robust error messages** when essential columns are missing or values cannot be processed.
      - Returns a DataFrame containing the weighted averages.

 6. **Outlier Removal**: